Egyptian courts convict 113 over pro-Mursi protests

 The group says it is committed to peaceful protest.

 Thursday's rulings included three-year prison terms for 63 people in a single case, one of the biggest mass sentencings to date.
-The judge fined each of them 50,000 Egyptian pounds ($7,200).
+The judge fined each of them 50,000 Egyptian pounds (4,373 pounds).
 He set a bail of 5,000 pounds which allows them to avoid prison while they appeal the verdict.

 The case related to protests in Cairo in late November.

-In a separate case, another 24 Brotherhood supporters were also sentenced to three years in prison, with labor, over clashes around the same time in a different part of Cairo.
+In a separate case, another 24 Brotherhood supporters were also sentenced to three years in prison, with labour, over clashes around the same time in a different part of Cairo.

 The charges against them included rioting, illegal gathering, attacking the police and belonging to an armed terrorist gang.